pymo/ppk_bluetooth/README.md

 Solder a thin wire from the R0-transistor connection to the [RX] pad.

-Solder R3 between A1 and A5 on the top of the board.
+Solder R2 between [A0] and [A5] on the top of the board.
+I would recommend putting a heat-shrink tube on the resistor to prevent shorting with the A1 and A3 pin.

 ![wiring pic](/images/wiring3.jpg)